 In some cases, MPI may be able to help you resolve market access issues.
 MPI can help only if you have notified the non-conformance and provided all the relevant details.

-If your animal or dairy products have been refused entry at the border due to export certificate errors, and you need a replacement certificate or additional official assurance to gain entry, you must follow the normal certificate replacement process.
-This is in addition to submitting the export non-conformance notification.
+If your products have been refused entry at the border due to export certificate errors, and you need a replacement certificate or additional official assurance, you must follow the normal certificate replacement process.
+This is in addition to reporting the export non-conformance.

 - Animal Products Notice: Official Assurances Specifications - Dairy Material and Dairy Products [PDF, 537 KB]